Performance Benchmarks (JOLT vs ISL vs MVEL vs Python)

 Key Findings

-ISL Simple is the best choice for production systems:
+ISL Simple is the default we’d ship for production JSON transforms:

 2. Python (GraalVM): Not Suitable for JSON Transformations